lgelmi/AndroidBasicNanoDegree_Project3/README.md

 * Multiple Choices are given a score +1 when the correct choice is selected, -1 otherwise.
 * Multiple Answer are given a score based on the number of correct anwers versus the wrong ones.

+If you want to check the answers (or change them :)), you can check the json settings file under app/src/main/assets/.

 What could be further improved:
 * Answers correction
 * Check for test completion when trying to submit.